inside.ewu.edu

 Pre-requisites: graduate standing in psychology.
 If from a related area, instructor permission is required.

 An examination of the field of human development and the contribution of those findings to professional practice.
-The philosophical and empirical basis for the theories explaining human development will be explored.
-The course will focus on the criteria that determine the adequacy of a theory and the applications generated by particular theories.
-Application and interpretation of research according to contemporary, empirically-based theories, and emerging issues and approaches will be key components of the course.
+The philosophical and empirical basis for the theories explaining human development are explored.
+The course focuses on the criteria that determine the adequacy of a theory and the applications generated by particular theories.
+Application and interpretation of research according to contemporary, empirically-based theories, and emerging issues and approaches are key components.

 PSYC 508.
 PROFESSIONAL ISSUES.
 2 Credits.